 The previous articles in the pgloader series detailed How To Use PgLoader then How to Setup pgloader, then what to expect from a parallel pgloader setup, and then pgloader reformating.
 Another need you might encounter when you get to use pgloader is adding constant values into a table's column.

-The basic situation where you need to do so is adding an origin field to
+The basic situation where you need to do so is adding an

 your table.
 The value of that is not to be found in the data file itself,